 Located on the northern tip of Palawan’s main island, El Nido is considered the highlight of most Philippines vacations.
 Regarded as paradise, and the last frontier of the Philippines, it is one of those rare places that has maintained its natural beauty.

 The secluded islands and lagoons, white beaches, fabulous resorts, and unique atmosphere all make El Nido the perfect destination for romantic vacations.
 Book your trip through us and we’ll provide the highest-quality services you could find for your budget, while recommending our favorite local resorts.

-All packages include airfare, hotels and tours based on your choice, and staying for at least 3 nights is recommended.
-Since Coron is very close, and you’ll most likely be passing through Puerto Princesa on your way to El Nido anyway, consider joining these destinations into a full Palawan tour package.
+All packages include airfare, hotels and tours of your choice, and we recommend a stay of at least three nights.
+Since Coron is very close by, and you’ll most likely be passing through Puerto Princesa on your way to El Nido, why not consider adding these destinations to make a full Palawan tour package.

 Rizal Street has many budget resorts and hostels, and there are also a few affordable options along the beach.
 Staying in this area is also recommended if you’re traveling by yourself or in a small group, and want to meet new people.

 If you wish to match your accommodation with the beauty of El Nido, staying in one of the resorts in Bacuit Bay is better.
 Most of the resorts range from 3 to 4 star hotels, and are a perfect island getaways.
 Islands like Apulit, Langen, Pangulasian and Miniloc are considered the best.
 Prices are high, but it will be an unforgettable vacation memory.